 Soothe: Soothe operates by sending licensed massage therapists directly to the customers who request them.
 According to their website, Soothe therapists earn up to two times more than they would at a traditional spa and have more flexible work hours.

 Airbnb: Airbnb is one of the most well-known sharing economy platforms and is disrupting the entire hotel industry.
-I'm a fan of Airbnb as a user (I've stayed in Airbnbs in Philadelphia, Spain, Portugal, Italy, Turkey and Japan) and think it's definitely a great way to monetize an underutilized asset under your own roof.
-We've even seen people buying investment properties solely for the purpose of turning them into Airbnb rentals.
-Your rates are going to be dictated by your local competition, which could be anywhere from $40 to $300 a night.
+Rates are dictated by the local competition, which could be anywhere from $40 to $300 a night.

-Wimdu: This Airbnb clone, Wimdu, has a heavier presence in Europe if you're looking for stays there instead.
+Wimdu: This Airbnb clone, Wimdu, has a heavier presence in Europe if you're looking to stay there instead.

 Namestation: New companies are often looking for help coming up with names for their businesses or product lines.
-Namestation lets them crowdsource suggestions from creative people like you.
-They say their top contributors earn up to $300 a month part-time.
+Namestation lets them crowdsource suggestions from creative people.
+It says that top contributors earn up to $300 a month part time.

-InnoCentive: Win cash prizes for your game-changing problem-solving ideas.
-InnoCentive has a more science and invention angle.
+InnoCentive: Win cash prizes for your game-changing, problem-solving ideas in the science and invention industries.

 Motif: Motif Investing lets you create your own mutual funds — buckets of up to 30 stocks — and share them with others.
 When you join Motif's Creator Royalty Program, you can earn $1 for everyone else who buys your Motif.

-Udemy: With Udemy you can create a video course in your area of expertise, set your own price (up to $50) and put it up for sale on their platform of more than 10 million students.
-Udemy recently made some pricing and promotion changes that have dramatically cut earnings, but I've still earned over $10,000 on the platform and was consistently earning $200 to $600 a month.
-I like Udemy and platforms like it because you can create the asset once, and sell it again and again.
+Udemy: With Udemy, you can create a video course in your area of expertise, set your own price (up to $50) and put it up for sale on the platform of more than 10 million students.
+It's possible to earn $200 to $600 a month with this platform.

-Coursmos: A growing online education database where you can set your own prices for your course without any limits.
-Coursmos is an open education platform.
+Coursmos: A growing online education database where you can set your own prices for courses without limits, Coursmos is an open education platform.

 Continue reading the rest of these money-making tips on SideHustleNation.com.